 I grew up in a time when we were just grateful if things worked.
 We live in a world where a whole population expects good, fluid experiences.
 This is where consumer and enterprise are meshing.
 We always saw a line between enterprise products that were powerful and consumer products that were lightweight and emotive.
 There’s a whole population that doesn’t see that.
 They work at home; they play at work.That’s why I’ve been thinking about emotions and product design.

 It’s nice to dream all this, but how do we get all this done.
-For that engineers need new tool sets to build software.
+For that engineers need new toolsets to build software.
 Here let us look at a scenario that needs to change.
-Many enterprises abandon their legacy codebases and choose to rewrite from scratch when their current platforms gets unsupported by the vendor.
-Should we have tools that make the new system learn and port the logic and data automatically.
-When a freeapp like WhatsApp can automatically update itself with new features without losing my data, what’s wrong in me expecting a million dollar Enterprise software to do the same without any rewrite.
+Many enterprises abandon their legacy codebases and choose to rewrite from scratch when their current platforms get unsupported by the vendor.
+Should we have tools that make the new system learn and port the logic and data automatically?
+When a free app like WhatsApp can automatically update itself with new features without losing my data, what’s wrong in me expecting a million dollar Enterprise software to do the same without any rewrite.
 I agree it’s not the same to design WhatsApp and an Enterprise software, I feel learnings from one should be applied more freely to other.

 I dream of a world where I can dictate the requirement for my Line of Business App to Microsoft Cortona, and she should be able to automatically design, build and deploy for me an app in the cloud in minutes.

-In the meanwhile we are stuck in a world where bulk of the code gets written by human engineers, the least we could do is to make them sensitive to the pain the users go through using their app.
+In the meanwhile, we are stuck in a world where the bulk of the code gets written by human engineers, the least we could do is to make them sensitive to the pain the users go through using their app.